JuliaGizmos/GtkObservables.jl/docs/src/drawing.md

 end
 ```

+**Important note:** Only modify the canvas inside the `draw` function, and pass
+all observables that you want to consume as additional arguments (the example shows
+three, but you may pass as few or as many as you wish).
+Otherwise, you
+may find the rendering behaves unexpectedly.

 A lot of these commands come from Cairo.jl and/or Graphics.jl.

 Our application is done!
 (But don't forget to `showall(win)`.)
 Here's a